SAP-samples/teched2025-DA160/exercises/ex5/README.md

 ## Summary

-In Exercise 5, you learn how to share and enhance a Data Product between SAP Business Data Cloud and SAP Databricks.
-The exercise guides you through applying a machine learning clustering algorithm, sharing the enhanced Data Product, and installing it in SAP Datasphere.
-By the end, you will be able to verify the Data Product’s availability in Datasphere and enable data analysts to work with the enriched dataset for further analysis and insights.
+In Exercise 5, you learned how to share and enhance a Data Product in SAP Business Data Cloud.
+The exercise guided you through applying a machine learning clustering algorithm, sharing the enhanced Data Product, and installing it in SAP Datasphere.
+By the end, you were able to verify the Data Product’s availability in Datasphere and enable data analysts to work with the enriched dataset for further analysis and insights.

 Continue to - [Exercise 6 - Customization of Intelligent Application - Initiate ](../ex6/README.md)